reductstore/website/blog/2024-08-07-howt-to-keep-mqtt-data-rust/index.md

 The MQTT protocol and ReductStore are easy to use tools that work well together in Rust.
 They provide a powerful solution for many applications.
 Regardless of the size of your project, these tools handle data communication and storage effectively.

 To help you understand how to use these tools, we've created an example that shows how they work together.
-You can see the source code of this example **[here](https://github.com/reductstore/reduct-mqtt-example-rs)**.
+You can see **[the source code of this example](https://github.com/reductstore/reduct-mqtt-example-rs)** on GitHub.
 This example shows how easy and useful it is to use MQTT and ReductStore together.

 ---